-Bright Angel Farm is located on a gently sloping hillside overlooking Swan Lake, at the north end of Vernon in the Okanagan Valley, BC.
+Bright Angel Orchard and Farm is located on a gently sloping hillside overlooking Swan Lake, at the north end of Vernon in the Okanagan Valley, BC.

 The Farm is our cherished home, where we live with our children and our other 'family', our many farmyard and household pets.

-Bright Angel Farm is set on 4 incredibly fertile acres where we have planted and nurtured a wonderful orchard.
+Bright Angel Orchard is set on four incredibly fertile acres where we have planted and nurtured a wonderful orchard.
 Each summer we invite everyone to join us to share in its abundance.

 Karen and Steven